Nickm615/kontent-sample-webhooks-js/README.md

-# Sample Kontent Webhook Handlers for Javasacript
+# Sample Kontent Webhook Handlers for Javascript

 This is a simple Express application that acts as an endpoint for Kentico Kontent webhooks.
-It implements the follwoing:
+It implements the following

 * Validate notification signatures to ensure requests are from Kontent
-* Logs valid webhooks to simple database (powered by [LokiJS](http://techfort.github.io/LokiJS/))
+* Logs valid webhooks to a simple database (powered by [LokiJS](http://techfort.github.io/LokiJS/))
-* Displays basic summary of recieved webhooks
+* Displays a basic summary of received webhooks

 ## Requirements

 ## Setup and Running

 1. Clone the repository
-2. Create a `.env` file in the root with add a `WEBHOOK_SECRET` variable
+2. Create a `.env` file in the root with a `WEBHOOK_SECRET` variable

 ```
 WEBHOOK_SECRET=your_webhook_secret_will_go_here